5 Signs Your Loved One May Need Wellness Check-Ins

 Sometimes these changes happen gradually, and your loved one may not even notice.
 A fresh set of eyes visiting regularly can catch hazards before they become emergencies.

-What we do: Home safety observations are part of every visit.
+Home safety observations are part of every visit.
 We document concerns and communicate them to family so action can be taken.

 What Should You Do Next?